dlab-berkeley/programming-fundamentals/1-1_fildir.md

 human-rights-2003.TXT  human-rights-2007.TXT
 ~~~

-If she is in her home directory, Rochelle can see what files she has using the command:
+If you are in your home directory, you can see what files you have using the command:

 ~~~ {.input}
 $ cd ~
 $ ls programming-fundamentals-master/data/downloads
 ~~~

-This is a lot to type, but she can let the shell do most of the work.
-If she types:
+This is a lot to type, but you can let the shell do most of the work.
+If you type:

 ~~~ {.input}
 $ ls prog
 ~~~

-and then presses tab, the shell automatically completes the directory name for her:
+and then press tab, the shell automatically completes the directory name for you:

 ~~~ {.input}
 $ ls programming-fundamentals-master/